LG Display says in 3D panel supply talks with Sony

 Since LG first unveiled FPR early January at the Consumer Electronics Show in Las Vegas, the debate between the world's No.1 and No.2 TV makers has morphed into an ugly mudslinging match.

-Last month LG angered Samsung by saying that FPR was second-generation 3D technology that the market was evolving toward.
+Last month LG angered Samsung by saying that FPR was second-generation 3D technology that the market was evolving towards.
 A day later Samsung held a press event where it claimed its technology was more advanced and dismissed LG's argument, describing FPR as passive-type technology that dated back to 1935.

 Samsung also ran an ad campaign in which it described the technological difference between its product and its competitor's as one of "night and day."